 Submission to the DRAGON leaderboard

-Submissions to the DRAGON benchmark should be open-sourced and accompanied by a method description.
-The open-source submission may be kept private temporarily to facilitate e.g. manuscript submissions.
+Submissions to the DRAGON benchmark should be open-sourced and accompanied by a method description (optional during the development phase).
+Submissions may be kept private temporarily to facilitate e.g. manuscript submissions.
 For more info, please see here.

 Figure: Evaluation method for the DRAGON benchmark.
 Challenge participants must provide all resources necessary to process the reports and generate predictions for the test set.
 Any processing of reports is performed on the Grand Challenge platform, without any interaction with the participant.